Compliance Checks Are Conducted By

 Introduction

 Compliance checks are routine assessments conducted to verify that an organization's practices, policies, and procedures align with relevant laws, regulations, and industry standards.
-These checks are crucial in preventing non-compliance, minimizing the risk of fines and reputational damage, and ensuring that organizations operate in a fair and transparent manner.
+So these checks are crucial in preventing non-compliance, minimizing the risk of fines and reputational damage, and ensuring that organizations operate in a fair and transparent manner.
 In this article, we will explore the different types of compliance checks, who conducts them, and why they are essential for organizations.

 Detailed Explanation

-Internal compliance teams, such as compliance officers and risk management teams, also conduct compliance checks to ensure that an organization's practices and policies align with relevant laws and regulations.
+Internal compliance teams, such as compliance officers and risk management teams, also conduct compliance checks to confirm that an organization's practices and policies align with relevant laws and regulations.
 These teams may conduct compliance checks as part of their ongoing monitoring and reporting activities, identifying potential compliance risks and implementing corrective actions to mitigate them.

 Step-by-Step or Concept Breakdown